M.05.03 Observing and managing at-risk prisoners

 1. Prisoners who have been assessed at risk must:

-1. be strip searched each time the prisoner enters an at-risk cell, until an at-risk management plan is established for the prisoner.
-Thereafter only in specific situations set out in the at-risk management plan, or where reasonable grounds exist, following an incident or event that compromises the safety and security of the prisoner.
+1. be strip searched each time the prisoner enters an at-risk cell, until an at-risk management and care plan is established for the prisoner.
+Thereafter only in specific situations set out in the at-risk management and care plan, or where reasonable grounds exist.

 Watch Point If a prisoner is entering an at-risk cell and they have already undergone a strip search on arrival to prison or from having a reasonable grounds search, and they have been supervised by an officer since the strip search was conducted, and an officer considers a further strip search is unnecessary then there is no need to strip search them again on entering an at-risk cell.